Fall Speakers 2022

 Peter Vassallo

-CFA, Portfolio Manager, FX
+Portfolio manager, FX

 BNP Paribas